 The children were dropped off by their caseworker, who had to run off to her next appointment.
 We were suddenly thrust into parenthood without any information about these two new strangers in our home.
 However, the afternoon and evening went quite nicely and then the night came.

 We congratulated ourselves on a great day and for getting everyone to bed successfully.
 Now we had to figure out how to get kids into daycare when we didn’t have any information on the kids like last names or birth dates – the 5 year old didn’t know her social security number – imagine that!
-We had to discuss and plan how to deal with the experiences the kids were exposed to in their home.
-We had to think about getting one kiddo to a specialist for a rare genetic disease.
-All the while we are talking about logistics there is the same fear and question, “Are we really ready for this?”
+We had to discuss and plan how to deal with the experiences the kids were exposed to before coming to our home.
+We had to think about getting one kiddo to a specialist for a rare disease.
+All the while we are talking about logistics, there is the same fear and question, “Are we really ready for this?”

 I would like to report that like Harry, things were completely wonderful the next day.
 It was actually the beginning of a slow trial by fire through the foster care system that was worth the journey.